 Chad Dundas is a journalist, novelist and podcaster.
-His debut novel Champion of the World was a 2016 Boston Globe Best Book of the Year as well as a finalist for the David J. Langum Sr. Prize for Historical Fiction and Reading the West Book Awards.
+He’s the author of the acclaimed novels Champion of the World (2016) and The Blaze (2020).
+Champion of the World was a 2016 Boston Globe Best Book of the Year as well as a finalist for the David J. Langum Sr. Prize for Historical Fiction and Reading the West Book Awards.
 His short fiction has appeared in the Beloit Fiction Journal, Sycamore Review, Sou’Wester and Thuglit.
-His second novel The Blaze will be published on Jan.
-21, 2020.
-Pre-order The Blaze here.

 He lives in Missoula, Montana with his wife and children.

 Erika Fredrickson is a journalist and the former arts editor of the alt-weekly newspaper the Missoula Independent, which was closed down in September 2018 by Lee Enterprises, a year after the corporation bought it.
 During her 10 years at the Indy she was voted Missoula’s Best Journalist three times and her feature stories–which covered arts, culture, environment, health and other areas–won awards through the Association of Alternative Newsweeklies and the Society of Professional Journalists.

 She is a speaker for Humanities Montana and travels the state to talk about the importance of independent journalism and the free press.
 She is currently working with other former Indy staff to create a new source of independent news for Western Montana.

 Leif Fredrickson teaches public history and the history of the American West at the University of Montana.
 His academic research has been funded by Harvard University’s Institute for New Economic Thinking, and his recent dissertation received awards from the Council of Graduate Schools and the Urban History Association.
 He created and runs the digital public history website, Enviro-History.
 He has also written for The Washington Post, The Guardian, The Conversation, and The Hill.